Amagasaki derailment: Investigation

 Drivers for JR West face financial penalties for lateness as well as being forced into harsh and humiliating retraining programs known as "dayshift education" (日勤教育, nikkin kyōiku), which include weeding and grass-cutting duties during the day.
 The final report officially concluded that the retraining system was one probable cause of the crash.
 This program consisted of severe verbal abuse, forcing the employees to repent by writing extensive reports.
 Many experts saw the process of nikkin kyōiku as punishment and psychological torture, not retraining.
 The driver had also received a non-essential phone call from the general control station at the time that he was rounding the bend.

 The speed limit on the segment of track where the derailment happened was 70 km/h.
-The data recorder in the rear of the train (the rear cars were new and equipped with many extra devices) later showed that the train was moving at 116 km/h at that point.
+The data recorder in the rear of the train (the rear cars were new and equipped with many extra devices) showed that the train was moving at 116 km/h at that point.
 Investigators ran a series of simulations and calculated that the train would derail on that curve if going over 106 km/h.
 It has been speculated that the driver was so stressed about the inevitability of going back to nikkin kyōiku due to his prior infractions that morning, that he did not notice that the train was going too fast.
 When the driver did notice, four seconds before the derailment, he used the service brake instead of the emergency brake, presumably to avoid another infraction as using the emergency brake had to be justified.

 Japanese building codes do not regulate the distance between train lines and residential buildings due to high confidence in the engineering of the rail system.
 As a result, railway lines often pass close to residential buildings in metropolitan areas.